Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Method

 According to the Free Energy Principle, agents must minimise free energy to form a model that best explains their environment~\cite{AIF_book}.
-For perception, this principle is implemented by minimising VFE during inference, as previously explained.
-For action and planning, the same principle extends into the future: agents should act to minimise the EFE $G$ under their candidate policies.
+For perception, this is implemented by minimising VFE during inference, as described in Section~\ref{sec:gen_model}.
+For action and planning, the same principle extends into the future: agents should act to minimise the Expected Free Energy $G$ under their candidate policies.

 Formally, a policy $\pi$ is a sequence of future actions.
-The expected free energy $G(\pi)$ quantifies how well following $\pi$ is expected to reduce surprise~\cite{nav_aif}.
-It decomposes into two complementary contributions:
+The EFE $G(\pi)$ quantifies how well following $\pi$ is expected to reduce surprise~\cite{plan_nav_AIF_friston}.
+It decomposes into two complementary contributions: \begin{itemize} \item \textbf{Exploration (epistemic value)}: expected information gain reducing uncertainty about the environment. \item \textbf{Exploitation (pragmatic value)}: expected alignment with preferred observations, such as reaching a specific target. \end{itemize}